Global Deep Forecasting with Patient-Specific Pharmacokinetics: Methods

-Multiple insulin doses may occur at close intervals in an event often referred to as ``insulin stacking'' as shown in Fig.~\ref{fig:insulin_featurization}.
-The encoder leverages a matrix, $\textbf{w} \in \mathbb{R}^{L \times L}$, where $L$ refers to the lag time, to perform vectorized operations that enable generating concentration curves for multiple doses in an input window in $\mathcal{O}(1)$ time.
-Each row of $\textbf{w}$ represents a time count up to the input time where the count shifts one time step for each subsequent row.
-Concentration curves are generated for each row of $\textbf{w}$ using the dose at the corresponding time index.
-The final concentration curve feature, which can reflect the impact of multiple doses, is generated by aggregating the individual concentration curves across time steps.
+Multiple insulin doses may occur at close intervals in an event often referred to as ``insulin stacking'' as shown in Fig.~\ref{fig:insulin_featurization} and Fig.~\ref{fig:insulin_stacking}.
+To model PK effects for multiple doses within an input window, we generate a concentration curve for each dose event and sum the concentration curves within the window.
+Under the assumption of linear PK (outlined in~\ref{section:background} and Appendix~\ref{apd:pk_background}), we show that the overall effect, or concentration, of $n$ doses of the same drug is equal to the sum of the individual effects which is verified mathematically in Proposition~\ref{proposition:concentration_summation} in Appendix~\ref{apd:first_proposition}.
+To efficiently generate concentration curves for multiple doses within an input window, the PK encoder uses a matrix $\textbf{w} \in \mathbb{R}^{L \times L}$ to support vectorized computation at each timestamp containing a dose, within the lag time $L$.
+This approach enables efficient modeling of multiple effects in $\mathcal{O}(1)$ time.
+Each row $t$ of $\textbf{w}$ represents the elapsed time steps until the end of the window, with the time count shifting one step to the right in each subsequent row.
+A concentration curve is generated for each row of $\textbf{w}$ using the dose at the corresponding time index.
+If no dose is administered at a particular time $t$, the corresponding row of $\textbf{w}$ is zeroed out.
+The final concentration curve feature, which captures the combined impact of multiple doses, is obtained by aggregating the individual curves across the rows: